Rajpratik71/linux-manPages/wpa_supplicant.md

        -q     Decrease debugging verbosity (-qq even less).

        -s     Log output to syslog instead of stdout.
 (This is only available if wpa_supplicant was built with the CONFIG_DEBUG_SYSLOG option.)

-       -T     Log output to Linux tracing in addition to any  other  destina‐ tions.
+       -T     Log output to Linux tracing in addition to any other destinations.
 (This is only available if wpa_supplicant was built with the CONFIG_DEBUG_LINUX_TRACING option.)

        -t     Include timestamp in debug messages.

        -u     Enable DBus control interface.
-If  enabled,  interface  defini‐ tions may be omitted.
+If enabled, interface definitions may be omitted.
 (This is only available if wpa_supplicant was built with the CONFIG_DBUS option.)

        -v     Show version.